GatorEducator/gatorgrade/.github/pull_request_template.md

 ## Reminder

-All GitHub Actions should be in a passing state before any pull request is merged.
+ - All GitHub Actions should be in a passing state before any pull request is merged.
+ - All PRs must be reviewed by at least one team member and one member of the Integration team!
+ - Any issues this PR closes are tagged in the description!